gonza7aav/color-clock-app/README.md

 In the project directory, you can:

-- Run the app in the development mode:
+- Run the app in the development mode

   ```console
   yarn start